canonical/subiquity/DESIGN.md

     2. a scrollable content area
     3. a stack of buttons, including "done"/"cancel" buttons for moving between screens
- 3. a footer

 The header has a summary line describing the current screen against an "ubuntu orange" background.

-The footer has a progress bar indicating how far through the install process the user was, a blank line and the summary area.
-Currently the summary area contains static content for the first few screens, but there are vague plans to make it specific to the currently focused element.
-Once the install has started but before we get to the final screen, the summary area contains a summary of progress made by the installation.
-Someday soon the summary area will also contain a button that allows you to drop to a shell at any point.

 The body area is where most of the action is.
 It follows a standard pattern described above, and the `subiquitycore.ui.utils.screen()` function makes it